-Is online gambling legal in the U.S.?by Michael Bluejay, Last Updated: March 2018
+Is online gambling legal in the U.S.?by Michael Bluejay, Last Updated: June 2018

 I'm not a lawyer.
 Do not rely on this article as legal advice.
 I also can't guarantee to have heard of every relevant case.

 Short answer: Not illegal under federal law, possibly